Skip to content

 Bill Ainslie (1934-1989), although highly active during his life in South African cultural landscape, dropped out of sight and general memory after his death in 1989-90.
 Ainslie was a powerful influence on the lives and work of many people, especially their art.
 Who was also struggled and regrettably did not live to see the country liberated.

-First, his paintings were in regard by many of his most important, he ten solo exhibitions, mostly in the city of his, Amsterdam, Durban, Pretoria, in the city of his, Amsterdam.
-He also in many group shows and competitions, and sketches, drawings comprise a large body of work.
-His major works in the field.
+First, his paintings are regarded by many as his most important achievement.
+In his relatively short career, he held ten solo exhibitions, mostly in the city of his choice, Johannesburg, but also in Pretoria, Durban and Amsterdam.
+He participated in many group shows and art competitions, and his portraits, drawings and sketches together comprise a large body of work.
+His abstract paintings from the 1980s are regarded as major works in their field.

-Second, from Ainslie the teacher.
-After his graduation from Ainslie the Natal with his honours degree in Fine Art (1959).
-Natal Art taught privately while he prepared his own.
-During the 1970s, he extended his own.
-During the early 1970s, he by working with larger numbers of artists, students and part-timers until the fully fledged Johannesburg Art Foundation (JAF) emerged with Ainslie as director.
+Second, there is Ainslie the teacher.
+After his graduation from the University of Natal with an Honours degree in Fine Art in 1959, he painted and taught continuously.
+He taught privately while he prepared work to show.
+During the early 1970s, he extended his individual teaching and workshops by working with larger numbers of artists, students and part-timers until the fully fledged Johannesburg Art Foundation (JAF) emerged with Ainslie as director.
 This foundation developed into a multi-activity centre, which drew into its ambit writers, musicians, artists and educators who contributed to the centre’s cultural importance.

 Third, a key feature of the JAF was its focus on helping individuals discover and express their creativity through painting.
 Because of the foundation’s tone and ethos, artists who worked there felt that they were in ‘another country’, different from the one that they had to endure.